-There are no planned non-significant changes to this activity nor its authorizations.
+There are no planned non-significant changes or modifications to this activity and its authorizations.

-There are no planned changes to the activity's metrics, baselines, nor benchmarks.
+There are no planned changes to the activity's metrics, baselines, or benchmarks.

-There are no planned significant changes to this activity nor its authorizations.
+There are no planned significant changes or modifications to this activity and its authorizations.

-2020-4: Rent to Owners & Rent Reasonableness
+2020-4: RENT TO OWNERS & RENT REASONABLENESS

-HUD regulations require that during an assisted tenancy, the rent paid to owner cannot exceed the reasonable rent as determined by the Public Housing Authority (in comparison with comparable units in the current rental market).
+HUD regulations require that during an assisted tenancy, the rent paid to owner not exceed the reasonable rent as determined by the Public Housing Authority (in comparison with comparable units in the current rental market).
 Occasionally, upon an owner's request for a rent adjustment of a specific amount (which can be done annually), the reasonable rent for the unit according to rental comparisons of similar units will not only not support the increased rent amount the owner is requesting but will be lower than the current approved rent for the unit.
 In these situations, HUD regulations require that SCCHA reduce the approved contract rent to reflect the current reasonable rent.